maxmind/libmaxminddb/README.md

 ## Using CMake

 We provide a CMake build script.
-This is primarily targeted at Windows users, but it can be used in other circumstances where the Autotools script do not work.
+This is primarily targeted at Windows users, but it can be used in other circumstances where the Autotools script does not work.

     $ cmake --build .